-- To know that their child will have their transitions made as easy and comfortable for them as possible. - To have their own involvement in easing transitions for their child welcomed, supported and facilitated.
-This is currently restricted to bringing your child to their room on the first day of attendance due to Covid-19 health and safety measures. - Frequent sharing of information and goals and strong connections between them and the service to help ease transitions and settling in for their child.
+- To know that their child will have their transitions made as easy and comfortable for them as possible. - To have their own involvement in easing transitions for their child welcomed, supported and facilitated. - Frequent sharing of information and goals and strong connections between them and the service to help ease transitions and settling in for their child.